-In response to the ESIA, the Financial Institutions providing finance to the project will establish an Action Plan that identifies Environmental and Social requirements for the project commensurate with or supplementary to the ESIA.
-This is commonly known as the Environmental & Social Action Plan (ESAP), or may also relate to an Equator Principles Action Plan (EPAP).
+Following the E&S due diligence process, the lenders will establish an 'Action Plan' (ESAP) that identifies Environmental and Social requirements for the project commensurate with or supplementary to the ESIA.
 Requirements of the action plan will be a covenant of the Project loan.

-During the development of the ESMS', the lenders action plan for the Project must be reviewed to ensure that all related conditions are included for compliance management.
+During the development of the ESMS' the action plan for the Project must be reviewed to ensure that all related conditions are included for compliance management.
 It is highlighted that non-compliance with the lenders' requirements could impact financial disbursement and other factors.